edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 One downside to this one-shot embedding generation approach is that we do not get back token counts with the result.
-Token counts are important because they determine how many relevant sections we can send along with our input to the Completions API — the one that answers the user's question — and still be within the model's token limit.
+Token counts are important because they determine how many relevant sections we can send along with our input to the chat completions API — the one that answers the user's question — and still be within the model's token limit.
 To stay within the limit, we need to know how many tokens each section has.
 That's where the `gpt-tokenizer
 <https://www.npmjs.com/package/gpt-tokenizer>`_ library comes in.
 OpenAI only